flomesh-io/ztm-draft/README.md

 ZTM is an open source network infrastructure software for running a ***decentralized*** network, which is built upon ***HTTP/2 tunnels*** and can run on ***any sort of IP networks*** such as LANs, containerized networks and the Internet, etc.

+# Why ZTM?

-ZTM lays the foundation for building ***decentralized applications*** by providing a set of core features including:
+ZTM lays the foundation for building ***decentralized applications*** by providing a set of core functionalities including:

 * Network connectivity across Internet gateways and firewalls
 * TLS-encrypted communication channels